 Insurance Fraud Investigation Resources

 List of Insurance Companies – A list of all the major insurance companies in the United States.

 Council of Insurance Agents & Brokers – The Council represents leading commercial agencies and brokerage firms.
 Only the top one percent of all agents and brokers qualify.
-The Council’s members in more than 3,000 locations, place 80 percent of all U.S. products and services protecting business, industry, government, and the public-at-large, and they administer billions of dollars in employee benefits.
+The Council’s members in over 3,000 locations place 80 percent of all U.S. products and services protecting business, industry, government, and the public, and they administer billions of dollars in employee benefits.
 Includes industry links and news.

 Independent Insurance Agents and Brokers of America – The IIABA is a national alliance of business owners and their employees who offer all types of coverage and financial services products.
 Includes industry studies.